apple/foundationdb/documentation/sphinx/source/data-modeling.rst

 * The new FDB cluster can restore at a higher version than the backup was taken, by setting the ``\xff/minRequiredCommitVersion`` metadata key.
 * The 2 byte user version provided by the client can be used to preserve generations across restores.
 This method will only provide uniqueness, not sequential serialization, across restores.

-The versionstamp consists of 12 bytes.
-The first 10 bytes are the transaction's commit version and transaction batch order.
-The final 2 bytes are an optional user version provided by the client.
-The tuple layer provides a useful api for getting and setting the 10 byte system version and the 2 byte user version.
+There are two concepts of versionstamp depending on your context.
+At the fdb_c client level, or any binding outside of the Tuple layer, the 'versionstamp' is 10 bytes: the transaction's commit version (8 bytes) and transaction batch order (2 bytes).
+The user can manually add 2 additional bytes to provide application level ordering.
+The tuple layer provides a useful api for getting and setting both the 10 byte system version and the 2 byte user version.
+In the context of the Tuple layer, the 'versionstamp' is all 12 bytes.
 For examples on how to use the version stamp in the python binding, see the :doc:`api-python` documentation.

 .. _data-modeling-entity-relationship: